Markus Nagler

 (with Erwin Winkler and Johannes Rincke)

 Work-related stress has reportedly increased over time.
-Using worker-level survey data, we build a measure of work pressure strongly associated with adverse health outcomes.
-In line with theories of compensating differentials, work pressure comes with a sizable earnings premium, even within narrowly defined occupations.
-As expected, we find no premium among civil servants who face strong labor market frictions.
-In complementary stated-choice experiments, we uncover a substantial willingness-to-pay to avoid work pressure.
-Our evidence is consistent with workers sorting into high- and low-pressure jobs.
-Differences in the prevalence and valuation of work pressure explain a substantial share of wage inequality.
+Using worker-level survey and experimental data, we investigate the labor market consequences of work pressure.
+We build a measure of pressure strongly associated with adverse health outcomes and show that pressure comes with a sizable earnings premium, reflecting workers’ willingness-to-pay to avoid pressure.
+As expected, we do not find a premium among civil servants who face strong labor market frictions.
+Our experimental evidence is consistent with workers sorting into high-pressure jobs and with a sizable market-level compensating differential.
+Differences in the prevalence and valuation of work pressure explain substantial shares of wage inequality.

 CESifo Working Paper No. 10102